-His new play Fire Below premiered at the Lyric Belfast and The Abbey Theatre, Dublin in November 2017.
+Agreement opened at The Lyric Theatre in Belfast in 2023 to stellar notices and has been revived there prior to its New York transfer at the Irish Arts Centre.
+Owen McCafferty’s work has been performed worldwide.
+Plays include Fire Below which premiered at the Lyric Belfast and The Abbey Theatre, Dublin in November 2017.
 Quietly received its US premiere in New York in July 2016.
-It was first produced at the Abbey Theatre, Dublin where it was nominated for Best New Play at the Irish Times Theatre Awards.
-In 2013 the Abbey Production played at the Traverse Theatre during the Edinburgh Festival and transferred to the SOHO Theatre, London.
-Owen McCafferty’s recent play Death of a Comedian was a co-production between The Abbey, The Lyric, Belfast and SOHO and was shown in Dublin, Belfast and London.
-His previous play Unfaithful was produced at The Traverse Theatre in 2014, to great acclaim and again in London in August 2016 starring Niamh Cusack and Sean Campion.
+It was first produced at the Abbey Theatre, Dublin where it was nominated for Best New Play at the Irish Times Theatre Awards, transferring to the Traverse Theatre during the Edinburgh Festival and to the SOHO Theatre, London.
+Death of a Comedian was a co-production between The Abbey, The Lyric, Belfast and SOHO and was shown in Dublin, Belfast and London.
+Unfaithful was produced at The Traverse Theatre in 2014, to great acclaim and again in London in August 2016 starring Niamh Cusack and Sean Campion.

 A film based on Mojo Mickybo has been produced by Working Title, directed by Terry Loane.